gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 title: JavaScript, Types and Sets - Part I
 ---

-## Abstract
+## Introduction

-In this article I'll illustrate **how a mathematician could regard the JavaScript language and its type system**.
+In this article I'll illustrate how a mathematician could regard the JavaScript language and its type system.
 I'll talk about sets, functions and immutability, building a coherent framework of concepts.
 This framework helps me to reason about the system while I'm coding.
 I hope it can help you too.